Thursday, 23 May 2019

 This evening had brought two Ringed Plovers to take their place by the waters and bring to a brief halt an incredible journey from some foreign seashore to the romance of their still distant Arctic breeding grounds.
 I watched them looking at me, the diminutive form of one casting a giant shadow as it stood in the waning sun, mildly anxious about my presence.

 They are attractive little birds with upperparts the colour of the sandy and muddy shores they frequent for most of their lives and a white head and breast marked with broad bands of dark brown or black and from whence their name comes.
-Their large and lustrous dark eyes, impart to them a benign expression.
+Their large and lustrous dark eyes, impart a benign expression.

 I wish I could tell them I mean no harm, in fact precisely the opposite.
 Let them know they are beautiful, cherished and bring much joy to many of my kind but this is ridiculous and fanciful.
 If they had the capacity of free thought they would care not a jot and think me foolish in the extreme.
 They are acting on instinct and the genetic programming of their species, nothing more, nothing less.